sairaatta/conquer_chess/docs/rulebook/README.md

 - `[4.1]` Each move must be played with one hand only.

+  Does not apply to Conquer Chess, as within the game, a cursor is used to control units.

 - `[4.2]` Adjusting the pieces or other physical contact with a piece:

+  Does not apply to Conquer Chess, as within the game, pieces are placed perfectly in the middle of a square.

 - `[4.2.1]` Only the player having the move may adjust one or more pieces on their squares, provided that he/she first expresses his/her intention (for example by saying “j'adoube” or “I adjust”).

+  Does not apply to Conquer Chess, as within the game, pieces are placed perfectly in the middle of a square.

 - `[4.2.2]` Any other physical contact with a piece, except for clearly accidental contact, shall be considered to be intent.

+  Does not apply to Conquer Chess, as within the game, pieces are placed perfectly in the middle of a square.

 - `[4.3]` Except as provided in Article 4.2.1, if the player having the move touches on the chessboard, with the intention of moving or capturing: